How to Improve Your Relationships With Suppliers

 2. Clear and consistent communication

 Like any business relationship, keeping communication channels open with your suppliers and being transparent is a top priority, this will also hopefully prevent communication breakdowns in your supplier relationship.
 Regular communication will also help you understand how your supplier operates, as well as their internal language and business culture.
 While it’s common to conduct most of your business from a distance especially with remote working now the norm, making a point to meet up with suppliers from time to time helps to build a stronger supplier relationship.
-If not possible consider utilizing video conferencing or scheduling virtual lunch meetings.
+If this is not possible, consider utilizing video conferencing or scheduling virtual lunch meetings.
 If managing rebates, you need to have the right collaboration tool in place that allows both internal and external teams to quickly communicate and share agreements – including any supplementary information.
 This will help facilitate a more transparent, even-sided conversation about your deals and a better supplier relationship.

 3. Seek to provide and receive open, honest feedback